dgolteanu/MSc/Lab book/README.md

 ### 2022/11/14
 ### Post DP profiling
-Re-ran post DP profiling on local machine with cProfile in-line as shown in the [cProfile code blocks](#cprofile-code-blocks) using the following command: `python -m MLDSP_core.main /Users/dolteanu/local_documents/Coding/MLDSP_dev_git/data/BacteriaTest/fastas /Users/dolteanu/local_documents/Coding/MLDSP_dev_git/data/BacteriaTest/metadata.csv -k 6 -r BacteriaTest_no_testing_2`. **BacteriaTest_no_testing_2**
+Re-ran post DP profiling on local machine with cProfile in-line as shown in the [cProfile code blocks](#cprofile-code-blocks) using the following command: `python -m MLDSP_core.main /Users/dolteanu/local_documents/Coding/MLDSP_dev_git/data/BacteriaTest/fastas /Users/dolteanu/local_documents/Coding/MLDSP_dev_git/data/BacteriaTest/metadata.csv -k 6 -r BacteriaTest_no_testing_2`. **BacteriaTest_no_testing_2; correct run of cProfile in-line reduced runtime to ~1080 s.**

 Realized the reason for 2X discrepancy between pre and post Sharcnet Dedicated Programming (DP) is that the pre DP profiling was done with MLDSP MoDMap computed using principle componenet analysis (PCA) method but the post DP profiling was done with MLDSP MoDMap computed using multi-dimensional scaling (MDS).
 This hypothesis will be tested by running the postDP profiling one more time using the PCA method.

 ### 2022/11/15

 Ran post DP profiling again from same commit **59c47bf (dev branch)** but with MoDMap method set to PCA (full model still commented out)
-`python -m MLDSP_core.main /Users/dolteanu/local_documents/Coding/MLDSP_dev_git/data/BacteriaTest/fastas /Users/dolteanu/local_documents/Coding/MLDSP_dev_git/data/BacteriaTest/metadata.csv -k 6 -i 'pca' -r BacteriaTest_no_testing_3`. **BacteriaTest_no_testing_3** Total run time was ~770s which is faster than the preDP profiling ~830s.
-We can see difference in runtime is due to PCA vs MDS when comparing outputs of [profiling.ipynb](../Scripts/profiling.ipynb) with `Profiling/Initial attempts/BacteriaTest_no_testing_2/BacteriaTest_no_testing_2_profile.prof` and `Profiling/Initial attempts/BacteriaTest_no_testing_3/BacteriaTest_no_testing_3_profile.prof`.
-For an accurate comparison to MATLAB, we must wait for scikit learn pull request #
+`python -m MLDSP_core.main /Users/dolteanu/local_documents/Coding/MLDSP_dev_git/data/BacteriaTest/fastas /Users/dolteanu/local_documents/Coding/MLDSP_dev_git/data/BacteriaTest/metadata.csv -k 6 -i 'pca' -r BacteriaTest_no_testing_3`. **BacteriaTest_no_testing_3: total run time was ~770s which is faster than the preDP profiling ~830s.** We can see difference in runtime is due to PCA vs MDS when comparing outputs of [profiling.ipynb](../Scripts/profiling.ipynb) with `Profiling/Initial attempts/BacteriaTest_no_testing_2/BacteriaTest_no_testing_2_profile.prof` and `Profiling/Initial attempts/BacteriaTest_no_testing_3/BacteriaTest_no_testing_3_profile.prof`.
+For an accurate comparison to MATLAB, we must wait for scikit learn pull request #22330

 Ran **Ontario_epochs_2** on the cloud with deduplicated Ontario covid dataset and epochs metadata `nohup MLDSP /home/ubuntu/daniel/daniel_data/Ontario_covid/OneDrive_1_2022-02-06/ /home/ubuntu/daniel/daniel_data/Ontario_covid/epoch_metadata.csv -k 7 -r Ontario_epochs_2 > ./Ontario_epochs_2.log &`